ecmwf/odc/docs/content/implementation/encoding-data.rst

 Column-major layout
-   In :ref:`column-major layout <decoder-column-major-layout>`, the consecutive elements of a single data column reside one below each other.
+   In :ref:`column-major layout <decoder-column-major-layout>`, consecutive elements in a single data column are adjacent to each other in memory, and the block of memory comprises a sequence of columns.

    .. tabs::